Apple and Herb Turkey Brine infuses wonderful flavor into the meat and helps keep it juicy while roasting. Plus, it’s easy to prep ahead!

 Brine the turkey

 Remove turkey from brine, rinse well inside and out, and dry with paper towels.
 Discard brining liquid.
-Cook as desired, remembering to omit any salt added to the turkey in your chosen method.
-(I like to roast my brined turkeys simply, brushing with melted unsalted butter before cooking and basting with additional butter as needed.)
+Follow your favorite roasting method, remembering to omit any salt added to the turkey.

 *Allergy note: pink peppercorns are related to cashews and can invoke a reaction in guests with tree nut allergies.

 The turkey needs to be totally submerged in the brining liquid.
 Any non-reactive deep vessel (a huge bowl or deep pot) covered with plastic wrap will work for this.

 The turkey can be weighted down into the brine with a plate turned upside down and a large can.
 I like using the plastic brining bags available in most kitchen stores, turning the turkey in the bag halfway through the soak.
 My favorite have both zip tops and plastic clips for added peace of mind.

 I always place the bag in a large roasting pan in my refrigerator, just in case of leaks.
 (Having to stop what you're doing in the middle of Thanksgiving meal prep to scrub down a refrigerator for a brine spill is not fun; been there, done that, got the medal!)